erezcoh4/CLAS12_BranchingRatios_Analysis/shell_scripts/README.md

 ### (1.1.1) Desired event class
 --------------------------------------------------------
-We are looking for a clas of events with exactly one proton and two photons in the final state:
+We are looking for a clas of events with a proton and two photons in the final state:

     D(e,e'p2𝛾X)